Project Reports

 requirements

-A significant portion of your code should be written at this time.
+All, or at least most, of your code should be written at this time.
 Given that system integration and test may take half the time, a strong argument can be made for having all code completed, but not necessarily integrated.
+Remember the class coding guidelines.

 Your report will expand on your Specification.
-Include any measurements and characterization of your IO.
+Include measurements and characterization of your IO.

 Final Report